reemhd/reemhd/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently training to become a Software Developer at Northocoders
+🔭 I’m currently training to become a Software Developer at Northcoders

 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/reem-halde-5b0854241/) or [Twitter](https://twitter.com/reemhalde)